arjun-prakash/arjun-prakash.github.io/README.md

 # About me
+Hey there, and thanks for visiting my page.
+I am a Data Scientist working at [Faethm.ai](faethm.ai) where I research the impact of AI and emerging technologies on jobs.
+In particular I model job transition in the hope of finding good jobs for people who are at risk of automation.

+In my free time I read, lift and play chess.
+I am also interested in reinforcement learning and how it can be applied to economics.

-I am Data Scientist and recent graduate from the University of Sydney with a double degree in Computer Science (Hons I) and Business Analytics.
+I graduated from the University of Sydney with a double degree in Computer Science (Hons I) and Business Analytics in 2019.

 # My Links
 ## Papers